kimonowka/forza-assist/README.md

 Important: Restart your computer after configuring vJoy to ensure the changes take effect.

 #3 Hide Controllers: Configure HidHide and Steam Input settings as shown in the provided screenshots to prevent double-input issues.

-Game Pass / Microsoft Store Users:
-The Steam Input configuration step is not required.
-It exists only to prevent conflicts between Steam and HidHide.
-Instead, add the Microsoft Store version of Forza to HidHide and ensure your physical controller is hidden correctly.
-Also make sure that Forza does not receive any direct gamepad inputs, otherwise double-input issues may occur.

 #4 In-Game Settings: Launch Forza, navigate to the Controls menu, and configure your gamepad settings within the Steering Wheel tab.